 - Computer Technology

-The SST also offers specialised units and courses that are designed to help students develop more effective learning, social and organisational skills.
+The Inclusive Education Team also offers specialised units and courses that are designed to help students develop more effective learning, social and organisational skills.
 Students with learning difficulties or students who are simply experiencing difficulties with their studies are encouraged to access homework assistance in the Flexible Learning Centre at lunchtimes.

-The Student Support Team consists of a Coordinator, teachers and specialised support staff who work across Years 7-12.
+The Inclusive Education Team consists of a Coordinator, teachers and specialised support staff who work across Years 7-12.

-The SST runs a cross-age tutoring program during lunch for students requiring extra tuition.
+The Inclusive Education Team runs a cross-age tutoring program during lunch for students requiring extra tuition.
 Cross-age tutoring is offered to senior students as a Registered Unit.
 The unit provides senior students with valuable experiences of the teaching and learning process and facilitates the development of organisational skills.

 Students who wish to become cross-age tutors are asked to nominate speciality subject areas.
 They are then briefed on appropriate teaching techniques and are allocated a tutee.
 To successfully complete this unit, senior students must provide eleven hours of tutorage.
 Tutoring sessions can cover a range of subject areas and are generally conducted during lunchtimes.